About

 BARB NICHOLAS

 Barb Nicholas is a multidisciplinary artist related to the frogs clan, living in Neqotkuk First Nation.
 Since her childhood, she has been developing her skills as a visual and performing artist.
 In her early adulthood, she started writing her own plays, helping friends in filmmaking, and organizing multidisciplinary artistic events in her community.
 She attended university to continue exploring various media and disciplines, and obtained a licence in carpentry.
 Barb worked in landscaping while continuing to explore her artistic voice writing poetry and short stories.
-She wrote a theatre script called Treat-Ye, part 1 (past to now), and Treat-Ye, part 2 (now to future), whose production is in the making.
-More recently, Barb also tackled metalwork and jewellery making, and is currently helping her cousin create a copper pizsonwi busnud (medecine basket).
+She wrote theatre scripts called Treat-Ye, part 1 (past to now), and Treat-Ye, part 2 (now to future), whose production are in the making.
+More recently, Barb also tackled metalwork and jewellery making, and is currently helping her cousin create a copper pizsonwi busnud (medicine basket).

 PHYLLIS GRANT